A Sydney-First Inclusive Musical Fostering Inclusivity, Diversity and Connectedness

 At Umbrella School of Music, we pride ourselves on providing a community where music, singing, and movement become powerful tools for expression and personal growth.
 Our programs cater for both children and adults, with and without disability.

-This groundbreaking initiative is designed to foster inclusivity, showcase diversity, and bring joy and connectedness to our community.
-What makes this show unique is the innovative ‘buddy model’ which groups an individual child or adult without disability with another individual (or two) with disability, to share the same character role.
+Our groundbreaking inclusive musical initiative was designed to foster inclusivity, showcase diversity, and bring joy and connectedness to our community.
+What makes our inclusive production so special is the innovative ‘buddy casting model’ which groups an individual child or adult without disability with another individual (or two) with disability, to share the same character role.

 Our Journey to Inclusiveness & Accessibility